BunsDev/ai-sdk-tool-as-package-template/README.md

 cp .env.example .env
 ```

-4. Add your OpenAI API key to `.env`
+4. Add your Vercel AI Gateway (or other preferred provider) API key to `.env`

 ### Testing